Skip to main content

 Use this command to install provide package or script as a globally available binary on your system.

 This command creates a thin, executable shell script which invokes deno using the specified CLI flags and main module.
-It is placed in the installation root's bin directory.
+It is placed in the installation root.

 Example: